nlujan/fignest/api-documentation.md

 ___

 ### Notes
 * For simplcity, one representation is used for both `GET` and `POST` requests.
-However, you can omit `id` when creating a new resource (since it won't exist yet).
+However, you can omit `_id` when creating a new resource (since it won't exist yet).
 The response to the creation will be the same resource, with the newly created `id` included.
 * Likewise, an optional parameter may be omitted when creating resources.
 They will always be returned when reading a resource, with a value of `null` if it doesn't exist (and has no default value).
 * Actions should be submitted only once for an event.
-Once submitted, the event will be marked as completed.
 * If a user quits an event midway (or never starts), an action should not be submitted for the user.
 I.e. they should not affect the solution to the event.